ManosDiam/GitHub-Actions-Deep-Dive/docs/general/introduction.md

 ## Summary

 GitHub Actions is an essential tool for any software development team.
-It's a highly customizable, scalable and versatile platform that allows developers to automate their workflow, streamline their development process and integrate with other tools and services.
-It's simple to use, has a wealth of pre-built actions and is open-source, which makes it an ever-evolving tool that's constantly improving.
-So, if you haven't already, give GitHub Actions a try and see how it can help your team to be more productive and efficient.
+It's a highly customizable, scalable, and versatile platform that allows developers to automate their workflow, streamline their development process, and integrate with other tools and services.
+It's simple to use, has a wealth of pre-built actions, and is open-source, which makes it an ever-evolving tool that's constantly improving.
+So, if you haven't already, give GitHub Actions a try and see how it can help your team be more productive and efficient.